U.S. officials to boycott Beijing Olympics over rights 'atrocities' | Politics

 The United States will not send government officials to the 2022 Winter Olympics due to China's human rights "atrocities," the White House said on Monday, after Beijing threatened unspecified "countermeasures" against any diplomatic boycott.
 President Joe Biden said last month that he was considering such a boycott amid criticism of China's human rights record, including what Washington says is genocide against minority Muslims in its western region of Xinjiang.

 "Canada remains deeply disturbed by the troubling reports of human rights violations in China," Canada's foreign ministry said in a statement.
 "We were notified of the U.S. decision and we will continue to discuss this matter with our partners and allies."
-The diplomatic boycott also puts corporate Olympic sponsors in "an awkward spot", but fell short of the U.S. government implying they should cut ties, said Neal Pilson, a former president of CBS Sports who has overseen deals to acquire the domestic TV broadcast rights for the Olympics.
+The diplomatic boycott also puts corporate Olympic sponsors in "an awkward spot", but fell short of the U.S. government implying they should cut ties, said Neal Pilson, a former president of CBS Sports who has overseen Olympics broadcast rights deals.

 "The most important issue (for the sponsors) is whether the U.S. team would attend," Pilson said.
-China's embassy in Washington did not respond immediately to a request for comment.

-Chinese foreign ministry spokesman Zhao Lijian told a news briefing earlier in Beijing that those calling for a boycott are "grandstanding" and should stop "so as not to affect the dialogue and cooperation between China and the United States in important areas."
-"If the U.S. insists in wilfully clinging to its course, China will take resolute countermeasures," he said, without elaborating.
+Asked whether the Biden administration wants American companies to boycott the Games, State Department spokesman Ned Price told reporters the government would not dictate private sector practices, but that firms should be "fully cognizant" of what is transpiring in Xinjiang.

+A spokesperson from Comcast-owned NBCUniversal, which is broadcasting the Beijing Games in the United States, said it would still be broadcasting events from China.
+China's embassy in Washington called the U.S. move "political manipulation", as no invitations had been extended to U.S. politicians in the first place.

+"In fact, no one would care about whether these people come or not, and it has no impact whatsoever on the Beijing 2022 Winter Olympics to be successfully held," embassy spokesman Liu Pengyu said.
+Earlier, China's foreign ministry said Beijing would take "resolute countermeasures" should Washington go ahead with such a boycott, but it did not elaborate.

-The United States is next due to host an Olympics in 2028 in Los Angeles, raising the question of how China might respond in the interim.
-Beijing says it opposes the politicization of sports, but it has punished American sports leagues in the past, including the National Basketball Association, for running afoul of its political red lines.
+The United States is next due to host an Olympics in 2028 in Los Angeles, raising questions of how China might respond.
+Beijing says it opposes the politicization of sports, but it has punished American sports leagues in the past, including the National Basketball Association https://www.reuters.com/lifestyle/sports/us-voices-concern-about-chinas-treatment-nba-2021-10-22, for crossing political red lines.

 'EXCITED AND READY' The International Olympic Committee (IOC), which has faced criticism for turning a blind eye to China's right record, said the Games should be "beyond politics".